andrewallen/tfe-survey/survey-content.md

 ## Participant Profile

 What is your age group?
 (Required)
-   ○ 18-24   ○ 25-34   ○ 35-44   ○ 45-54   ○ 55+
+   ( ) 18-24   ( ) 25-34   ( ) 35-44   ( ) 45-54   ( ) 55+

 How long have you been a member?
 (Required)
-   ○ Less than 1 month   ○ 1-3 months   ○ 4-11 months   ○ 1-2 years
+   ( ) Less than 1 month   ( ) 1-3 months   ( ) 4-11 months   ( ) 1-2 years
-   ○ 3-5 years   ○ 6-8 years   ○ 9+ years (Founding Member)
+   ( ) 3-5 years   ( ) 6-8 years   ( ) 9+ years (Founding Member)

 ## What does TFE mean to you?

 Rank these from most to least true for you:
-• A place where I feel part of a supportive community
+- A place where I feel part of a supportive community
-• Somewhere I go to be pushed and challenged
+- Somewhere I go to be pushed and challenged
-• A space that's focused on high-quality coaching and technique
+- A space that's focused on high-quality coaching and technique
-• A fun and energising part of my week
+- A fun and energising part of my week
-• A place that helps me feel physically and mentally stronger
+- A place that helps me feel physically and mentally stronger
-• A gym that genuinely cares about my progress
+- A gym that genuinely cares about my progress
-• A break from everyday life — time just for me
+- A break from everyday life—time just for me
-• A place where I've achieved real, visible results
+- A place where I've achieved real, visible results
-• Somewhere I feel seen and known, not just another member
+- Somewhere I feel seen and known, not just another member
-• A trusted space with a professional, high-performance ethos
+- A trusted space with a professional, high-performance ethos
-• Other or tell us more: [Free text box]
+- Other or tell us more: [Free text box]

 ## Fitness Goals

 Rank your top 3 fitness goals (Required)
 Drag-and-drop your top 3:
-   ▢ Build strength / muscle
+   - Build strength / muscle
-   ▢ Improve endurance/cardio fitness
+   - Improve endurance/cardio fitness
-   ▢ Lose weight / burn fat
+   - Lose weight / burn fat
-   ▢ Increase flexibility
+   - Increase flexibility
-   ▢ Increase mobility
+   - Increase mobility
-   ▢ Improve overall health & well-being
+   - Improve overall health & well-being
-   ▢ Gain confidence / relieve stress
+   - Gain confidence / relieve stress
-   ▢ Train for a specific sport/event
+   - Train for a specific sport/event
-   ▢ Be part of a community / make friends
+   - Be part of a community / make friends
-   ▢ Other: _________
+   - Other: _________
 If you have any other important goal or motivation not listed above, you can share it here: [Free text box] Have your goals changed since you joined the gym and if so how: [Optional, Free text box]